+Tea Facts.
 Our "Little Monkey" Tieguanyin was grown in the AnXi Region in southern Fujian Province.
 The region's terrier - soils, shape of the rolling hills and terraced mountains, altitude, the proximity to the sea, ample rains and mists, create an optimum environment for cultivating this oolong’s lush flavors.
 Leaves were harvested in late April.

-As the leaves steep, they slowly open to release a lush, light-green-yellow liquor often described as floral and buttery.
-Notes are softly sweet, with a mouth feel that will linger and delight you in its complexity.
-Long after tasting, you can note the taste of this tea remains to be enjoyed again.
+Tasting Notes.
+As the leaves steep, they slowly open to release a lush, light-green-yellow liquor.
+Taste is often described as floral and buttery.
+Notes are softly sweet, with a mouth feel that will linger and delight in its complexity.